jeyzer-community/jeyzer-recorder/src/main/doc/README.txt

 ===           FAQ            ===
 --------------------------------

 On Java 21, which method is the best to monitor virtual threads (or fibers) ?
-JMX, agent, Jstack, JFR ?
-None of them.
-In fact, Java 21 did enrich only the JDK jcmd tool to generate specific file dumps on disk.
+Three methods are available, in this order of preference :
+- Jeyzer Recorder agent : Advanced MX Virtual Threads agent method The Jeyzer Recorder agent collects the virtual threads and the process and system MX figures (CPU, memory, GC..).
+- Jeyzer Recorder agent : Jcmd method
+  The Jeyzer Recorder agent collects only the virtual threads like for jcmd.
+- Jcmd tool : collects the virtual threads.
+JDK is required.
-While waiting for a better support on the existing APIs, the Jeyzer Recorder is shipping the jcmd-periodic.bat in the <recorder home>/bin directory.
+  The Jeyzer Recorder is shipping the jcmd-periodic.bat in the <recorder home>/bin directory.
   The jcmd-periodic.bat will execute the jcmd tool periodically, even if it fails to connect to the target application.
   Edit it first to add the jcmd target before executing it.
 The jcmd target can be retrieved with the jps tool.
   By default, the jcmd target is DemoVT21 which corresponds to the Jeyzer Virtual Threads demo.
   Dumps are generated in the <jeyzer home>/work/recorder/<jcmd target> directory.

 JMX and Jstack methods : what if the java monitored process is not available ?